 Heel, foot or ankle pain is never normal.
 “Pain” is the body’s way of letting us know something is wrong.
-If you are having any type of pain, you should discuss it with the doctor.
+If you are having any type of pain, you should discuss it with one of the friendly foot doctors at our Northwest Indiana podiatrist practice.
+Feel free to discuss any concerns you have about your feet or ankles at our podiatrist Northwest Indiana office – especially, heel pain.
 Often, heel, foot or ankle pain can be alleviated relatively quickly and easily, sometimes in just one visit.

 When people have suffered with foot or ankle arthritis for a long time, our doctors may need to “open up” the joint to remove the arthritis or damaged bone or cartilage.
 When the arthritis is very severe, our doctors can replace the joint with a new one.
 This “joint replacement” procedure takes about 45 minutes and most patients can walk without the use of crutches afterwards.

 What about my children, should I be concerned about the way my child walks?

 If you are worried about the way your child walks or have a pertinent family foot health history, then you should bring your child in for a visit.
 Pediatric children’s foot problems are often best addressed as early as possible.
 Learn more about pediatric child foot problems by clicking here.

 Yes.
 Anyone with diabetes or a diabetic foot problem should see us at our podiatrist Northwest Indiana office.
 Even if you do not have a diabetic foot problem (or worse, a diabetic foot infection) right now that you know of, if you are diabetic you should see us at least once a year.